DataBiosphere/toil/docs/running/amazon.rst

 	$ python /tmp/sort.py  \
 	aws:us-west-2:autoscaling-sort-jobstore \
-	--provisioner aws --nodeType c3.large \
+	--provisioner aws --nodeTypes c3.large --maxNodes 2\
 	--batchSystem mesos --mesosMaster <private-IP>:5050
 	--logLevel DEBUG

    .. note::

-    In this example, the autoscaling Toil code creates an instance of flavor `c3.large` and launches a Mesos slave container inside it.
-The container then runs the `sort.py` script which first generates a file to sort, then sorts that file, and finally creates a sorted file.
+    In this example, the autoscaling Toil code creates up to two instances of type `c3.large` and launches Mesos slave containers inside them.
+The containers are then available to run jobs defined by the `sort.py` script.
 Toil also creates a bucket in S3 called `aws:us-west-2:autoscaling-sort-jobstore` to store intermediate job results.
+The Toil autoscaler can also provision multiple different node types, which is useful for workflows that have jobs with varying resource requirements.
+For example, one could execute the script with ``--nodeTypes c3.large,r3.xlarge --maxNodes 5,1``, which would allow the provisioner to create up to five c3.large nodes and one r3.xlarge node for memory-intensive jobs.
+In this situation, the autoscaler would avoid creating the more expensive r3.xlarge node until needed, running most jobs on the c3.large nodes.

 #.
 View the generated file to sort. ::